THIS FIGHT SYSTEM IS ABSOLUTE -

-TECHNIQUES OF THE MONTH - 2019 - Each month I will write out the technique of the Month, January being the easiest - through to December being the hardest.
+TECHNIQUES OF THE MONTH - 2021 reset - Each month I will write out the technique of the Month, January being the easiest - through to December being the hardest.
 REMEMBER: Most joining techniques are done as your opponent is attacking you.

 - Step 1: Fight stance - shadow spar, slow time, hands and feet, 5x Minutes make sure visualise.

 - Step 2: Shadow spar, joining techniqus hands and feet only, visualising as you do.

 - Step 3: Face heavy bag, hands only, straight punches slow time, then visualise joining punches.

 - Step 4. again Five minutes shadow spar in front of mirror, visualising joining techniques.

 - Step 5.
 Face heavy bag, doing kicks only, slow time, low kick, middle, high, visualising then do joing kicks in slow time visualising throughout.
 May wear weights vest, and test yourselve as its hard to visualise under extreme physical pressure. your choice.